nannantest/test/README.md

 * source without any tags

-This indicates that the string is hard code, not use Singleton.
+This indicates that the string is hard code, doesn't integrated with Singleton.

 Singleton Service APIs
 ----------------------